Data Dashboard

 The USDA Census of Agriculture is conducted every 5 years and provides foundational information on characteristics of agriculture in every county and state in the country.
 Back in 1920, Rhode Island had an estimated 331,600 acres in farmland.
 As of the 2022 Census of Agriculture, Rhode Island was estimated to have 59,076 acres in farmland, which is an increase from 56,864 in 2017.
 In 2022, Washington County accounted for 46.5% (27,496 acres, an increase from 19,866 acres in 2017) of land in agriculture, while Providence County made up about 22.1% (13,068 acres).
 Newport, Kent, and Bristol counties contain much smaller amounts of land in agriculture.

-Data sources: USDA Census of Agriculture, multiple years.
+Data sources: USDA Census of Agriculture, Table 1: County Summary Highlights, multiple years.
 Note: data for Providence and Washington counties was suppressed in 2012; data for Bristol and Kent counties was suppressed in 2002.

 This chart has an interactive menu!